theuggla/AT--OO-javascript-twenty-one-card-mechanics/installation-document.md

   * Set up to listen on port 443
   * Set up ssl, link in certificate
 ###Compression
+* Change the default file in /etc/nginx/sites-available
    * Set up gzip-compression
 ###Static files
+*.
+Change the default file in /etc/nginx/sites-available
    * Set up path to serve static files and what files to serve